Day 1, Tuesday, February 24th

 PANEL: Employee Engagement & Retention Best Practices

 Hear from three Midwest manufacturers as they share the strategies that keep their people committed, motivated, and sticking around.
-This panel will highlight practical ideas that have been tested on the plant floor, from small teams of 50 to workforces of more than 1,000.
+This panel will highlight practical ideas that have been tested on the plant floor, from small teams to workforces of more than 1,000.
 Attendees will learn how these companies use creative, effective, and culture-driven approaches to strengthen engagement and reduce turnover.
 Walk away with real examples you can adapt to your own operation and implement immediately.

 .png)